New Feature Preview: Aggregation API for v3.2

-Support complex search scenarios with Ibexa's brand new Aggregations API.
+Support complex search scenarios with Ibexa's brand new Aggregation API.

 This is the first in a three-part preview blog series offering a sneak peek of new features included in the upcoming launch of our latest software version, v3.2, coming soon.

 Whether a user is looking for relevant articles when researching or quickly browsing your online product catalog, it's a super frustrating experience to leave a website or app not having found what you're looking for.
 We believe the ability to offer both end-users and back-office admins powerful search options is critical for supporting seamless digital experiences.
 And as our customers are increasingly using Ibexa's platform to manage digital experiences across multiple channels, including content and commerce channels, the requirements for more providing more advanced search to support more complex journeys are only continuing to grow.